prasad-dhruv09/Data-Analysis-Dashboard/README.md

 # Data-Analysis-Dashboard
 I developed a comprehensive project with multiple dashboards and tables to analyze the data.
 This process involved several stages, including Data Cleaning, Data Processing and Data Visualization with the help of tools like:- Excel and Power Bi.

-#Ola Ride-Sharing Data Analysis – Power BI Project
+# Ola Ride-Sharing Data Analysis – Power BI Project
-##Overview
+## Overview

 This project analyzes ride-sharing data from Ola using Power BI to uncover business insights related to customer behavior, trip patterns, revenue generation, and operational performance.
 The goal is to help stakeholders make data-driven decisions to improve service quality and efficiency.

 <a href="https://github.com/prasad-dhruv09/Data-Analysis-Dashboard/blob/main/OverView.png">OverView</a>

-##Tools Used
+## Tools Used

-Power BI Desktop
+-Power BI Desktop

-Excel (for raw data handling)
+-Excel (for raw data handling)

-SQL (for data querying and transformation)
+-SQL (for data querying and transformation)

-##Questions
+## Questions
-Ride Volume Over Time
+-Ride Volume Over Time?

-Booking Status Breakdown
+-Booking Status Breakdown?

-Top 5 vehicle types By Distance
+-Top 5 vehicle types By Distance?

-Average Customer Ratings by Vehicle Type
+-Average Customer Ratings by Vehicle Type?

-Canceled Rides Reasons
+-Canceled Rides Reasons?

-Revenue by Payment Mathods
+-Revenue by Payment Mathods?

-Top 5 customers by Total Booking Value
+-Top 5 customers by Total Booking Value?

-Ride Distance Distribution
+-Ride Distance Distribution?

-Driver Ratings Distribution
+-Driver Ratings Distribution?

-Customer Vs Driver ratings
+-Customer Vs Driver ratings?

-##Dataset
+## Dataset

 The dataset includes details such as: